RocketChat/docs-old/getting-support/README.md

 * [Upgrade Replicat Set to 4.4](https://docs.mongodb.com/manual/release-notes/4.4-upgrade-replica-set/)
 * [Upgrade Replicat Set to 5.0](https://docs.mongodb.com/manual/release-notes/5.0-upgrade-replica-set/)

 > It's possible to bypass the MongoDB version check by using the environment variable `BYPASS_MONGO_VALIDATION=true`.
-Bare in mind that this work around should be used only when extrictly necessary and may prevent some functionalities to work properly or even prevent the server to start.
+Bare in mind that this work around should be used only when strictly necessary and may prevent some functionalities to work properly or even prevent the server to start.

 ## Browser versions